 1. Go to Everbridge to update your account or create a new one.

-2. Or, complete this form (Citizen Alert Sign Up Form v4) and mail, email, or fax to Jackson County Emergency Management per instructions on form.
+2. Or, complete this form (Citizen Alert Sign Up Form v4 - English) (Forma para Registro a la Alerta Ciudadana v4 - Spanish) and mail, email, or fax to Jackson County Emergency Management per instructions on form.

 3. Or, call our office at 541-774-6790